Zenith-Program/PayloadOS/README.md

 # NASA Student Launch Payload – Teensy 4.1 Flight Software

 This repository contains the embedded software for the payload system flown in the **2025 NASA Student Launch Competition**.
-Thie project was developed using [PlatformIO](https://platformio.org/) and written for the **Teensy 4.1** microcontroller.
-The project encompasses flight tracking algorithims, sensor integration, data logging, VHF APRS messaging, hardware in the loop testing, and a command line interface for high-power rocketry.
+The project was developed using [PlatformIO](https://platformio.org/) and written for the **Teensy 4.1** microcontroller.
+It encompasses flight tracking algorithims, sensor integration, data logging, VHF APRS messaging, hardware in the loop testing, and a command line interface for high-power rocketry.

 ## 🚀 Overview